dropwizard/dropwizard/docs/source/manual/core.rst

         }
     }

-You can then add this health check to your service's environment:
+You can then add this health check to your application's environment:

 .. code-block:: java
+// TODO graham

-    environment.addHealthCheck(new DatabaseHealthCheck(database));
+    environment.healthChecks().register(new DatabaseHealthCheck(database));

 By sending a ``GET`` request to ``/healthcheck`` on the admin port you can run these tests and view the results::